valencik/mastersAPSC/web/src/posts/Research-Journal.md

+---
+title: "Research Journal"
+date: 2014-08-18
+template: posts.hbt
+preview: A journal of notes and thoughts.
+---

+## This single large page will eventually turn into many separate pages.

 # May 19-23 2014

 Goals for Friday May 23rd 2014:— Some information, an answer for preference, regarding the 1970’s peak in publication rate